-OnePlus 5: Everything you need to know
+OnePlus 5: Release date, specs, and all you need to know

 For the record, the OnePlus 3T was 7.4mm and weighed 158 grams, which is about what you’d expect from a flagship.
 The handset featured a 5.5-inch screen, which is fairly typical.
 However, Samsung recently pushed to 5.8 inches with the Galaxy S8, so there’s a chance that the OnePlus 3T could follow suit.

-The only proper design leak we’ve seen so far comes courtesy of a tech blog called India Today Tech, which claims to have sourced a render from people who have seen (and possibly worked on) the OnePlus 5.
+One of the first design leaks we saw comes courtesy of a tech blog called India Today Tech, which claims to have sourced a render from people who have seen (and possibly worked on) the OnePlus 5.
 We can’t verify it, but it’s worth taking a look at anyway:

 As you can see, it appears that much of the OnePlus 3T design has been retained.
 However, it’s important to note that a dual-camera module has been introduced – more on that later.

-Note: (Update: June 7, 2017): The OnePlus 5 is going to be officially revealed in a matter of days, according to the company.
-Read on to find out specific launch details for the new phone.